shivannis/xandr-docs-public/xandr-docs/articles/curate/create-an-insertion-order.md

   revenue-based line items to this insertion order.
 - **Impression** - use to associate only impression-based line items to this insertion order.
-- **Flexibl**e - use to associate both impression-based and revenue-based line items to this insertion order.
+- **Flexible** - use to associate both impression-based and revenue-based line items to this insertion order.
 All budgets must be set on the line item object when using the
   **Flexible** budget type.

   > [!WARNING]
   > You cannot change the **Budget Type** once you save the
   > insertion order.

 ### Billing periods